KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

 KeyboardKit has an ``Emoji`` struct that represents an emoji value, and defines available ``EmojiCategory`` and ``EmojiVersion`` values that let you fetch all available emojis from all available categories and versions.

-👑 [KeyboardKit Pro][Pro] unlocks an **EmojiKeyboard**, which is automatically added to ``SystemKeyboard`` when a valid license is registered.
+👑 [KeyboardKit Pro][Pro] unlocks an ``EmojiKeyboard`` that is automatically added to ``SystemKeyboard`` when a valid license is registered.
 Information about Pro features can be found at the end of this article.